 Traditional runbooks assume systems that fail loudly.
 A service crashes.
 A timeout fires.
 A null pointer propagates.
 You find the exception, walk the call stack, identify the line.
 The bug has a location.

 Agent incidents violate every assumption in that model.
-The agent did not crash.
+The agent didn't crash.
 It ran to completion and returned a result.
 The result was wrong, and nothing in your observability stack knows that.
-Error rates look normal.
-Latency is fine.
-The SLO dashboard is green.
-The user is filing a ticket.

 The failure is closer to a reasoning defect than a code defect.
-Reasoning defects compound.
+And reasoning defects compound.

 A wrong assumption at step 7 shapes the framing at step 8, which selects the wrong tool at step 9, which returns data that reinforces the wrong assumption at step 10.
 By step 20, the agent has constructed a coherent internal narrative that is entirely wrong — and it has the tool call logs to prove it.
+The model is not confused.
+It is confidently wrong, and its own earlier output is now the evidence it cites.

 Ask: what process crashed?